Human Resources Administrative Practice Manual:

 Entities Affected By This Policy

-All units of the University System of Georgia are covered by this policy.
+All organizational entities/units of the University System of Georgia are covered by this policy.

 Who Should Read This Policy

-All Human Resources personnel within the University System of Georgia should be aware of this policy.
+All Human Resources personnel within the University System of Georgia shall be aware of this policy.

 |Office of Human Resourcesfirstname.lastname@example.org|